Kerry Carpenter Player Props: Tigers vs. Orioles

 Orioles Pitching Rankings

-- The pitching staff for the Orioles has a collective nine K/9, which ranks 12th in MLB.
+- The nine strikeouts per nine innings compiled by the Orioles pitching staff ranks 14th in the league.

-- The Orioles have the 16th-ranked team ERA among all league pitching staffs (4.32).
+- The Orioles' 4.20 team ERA ranks 16th across all league pitching staffs.

-- The Orioles rank 16th in baseball in home runs allowed (23 total, 1.2 per game).
+- Orioles pitchers combine to rank 15th in baseball in home runs surrendered (27 total, 1.1 per game).

-- Rodriguez (0-0 with a 6.91 ERA and 19 strikeouts in 14 1/3 innings pitched) gets the start for the Orioles, his fourth of the season.
+- Gibson (4-0 with a 3.60 ERA and 24 strikeouts in 30 2/3 innings pitched) gets the start for the Orioles, his sixth of the season.

-- In his last appearance -- in relief on Friday -- the right-hander threw 2/3 innings against the Detroit Tigers while surrendering hits.
+- In his most recent time out -- in relief on Sunday -- the righty threw 2/3 innings against the Detroit Tigers while surrendering hits.

-- In three games this season, the 23-year-old has a 6.91 ERA and 11.9 strikeouts per nine innings, while allowing a batting average of .276 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.